Symfony: A New Revolution in Ophthalmology

 As soon as I read in the news that we are starting to explore Tecnis’ new artificial lens, which provides high-quality vision near and far, with high contrast even in low light, I called the Benjamin Eye Institute immediately, forgetting that it was a Sunday.
 Nevertheless, Arthur Benjamin called me right back.
 I wasn’t disappointed: he was not only aware of this, but once again a pioneer.

 What is the attraction of this new lens, if the previous one so nearly reached perfection?
+What are the pros and cons of Symfony lens?

 It was not perfect, and the new lenses are a truly revolutionary solution.
 The typical multi-focal artificial lens allows good far-sighted vision (mountains, behind the wheel, and television) as well as near-sighted vision (newspaper or smartphone), but it isn’t so good for mid-distances, like in conversation, shopping, using a computer, or reading the speedometer or GPS.
 In addition, there are problems with “halos”, reflections, glare, “spray”, loss of contrast perception, and a partial loss of light.
 I would like for the transitions between those distances to be smooth and without these losses.
 For reasons that are too much to explain here, typical multi focal lenses (which at the time were atypical) lose about 20% of light, and in the case of astigmatism correction the result strongly depends on corneal procedures.
 People often complained that they could see everything, but there wasn’t enough light.
 There was no lens that could solve all these problems, and it was always a compromise until now.
 Now that lens exists.